 Langham Place Shopping Mall

-We chose the Ladies Market as it wasn't too far away from where we were and easy to get to by metro.
+We chose the Ladies Market as it was pretty close to where we were and easy to get to by metro.

 As we got out of the metro, though, we were lured in by the massive Langham Place shopping mall.
-If I recall correctly, this mall had no less than 15 floors with all kinds of stores but also eateries and bars.
+If I recall correctly, this mall had no less than 15 floors with all kinds of stores, eateries, and bars.

 Ladies Market

-Charm might not be the best word to describe the Ladies Market with, though.
+Charm might not be the best word to describe the Ladies Market.
 It basically consists of two long aisles of stands selling bargain-priced clothing and all kinds of souvenirs and little things.
-Despite the low prices, haggling was clearly part of the experience shopping here.
+Despite the low prices, haggling was clearly part of the shopping experience here.

 Hong Kong light show

 Every night at 8 p.m., Hong Kong puts up a light show on the skyscrapers along Victoria Harbor on the Hong Kong Island side.
-Watching itis one of the things to do in Hong Kong at night.
-As I mentioned before, the Tsim Sha Tsui Promenade is the best place from where to see the show.
+Watching it is one of the things to do in Hong Kong at night.
+As I mentioned, the Tsim Sha Tsui Promenade is the best place to see the show.

 Hong Kong light show cruise

-If you don't want to stand amidst the crowd or want to be closer to the action, it's also possible to see the light show from the water on an evening cruise.
+If you want to avoid standing amidst the crowd or be closer to the action, seeing the light show from the water on an evening cruise is possible.
 You can either go for a quick or a longer option.

 1. Hong Kong evening cruise in a Chinese junk boat

 During this 45-minute tour, you'll cruise through the Victoria Harbor in a traditional Chinese junk boat while sipping from a complimentary drink.
-And of course: you get to see the famous light show from the water.
+And, of course, you get to see Hong Kong’s famous light show from the water.

 Book this cruise